Designing and Implementing an Effective Advisory Program

 Recommended Advisory Goals and Outcomes

 Educators for Social Responsibility has developed Advisory Design Standards to support districts and schools in both the design and implementation of their advisory program.
 We work strategically with schools to identify goals for the advisory program that are in support of increased academic performance and achievement and postsecondary planning.
-We recommend the following goal areas to schools, and help to align them with their mission, vision and core beliefs, the Common Core standards and school improvement plans.
+We recommend the following goal areas to schools, and help to align them with their mission, vision and core beliefs, the Common Core State Standards and school improvement plans.

 Creating Community: Advisories serve as a safe space where students come together as a peer group to support each other’s academic and personal goals, and future aspirations.
 Research shows that belonging to this kind of positive peer group increases the students’ attachment to school and reduces risk behaviors including school failure and dropping out.